dbargatz/btree/README.md

 An implementation of a B-Tree in C which closely follows the implementation described in CLRS<sup>[1](#clrs)</sup>.

+## Documentation

+Doxygen-generated documentation is located at <https://dbargatz.me/btree.>

 ## Differences

 This implementation differs from the book in a few important ways: